oesteban/hcph-sops/docs/data-collection/tear-down.md

 ### ET arm, ET cables, infrared mirror and stimuli screen

 - [ ] Unplug the two cables (signal and power) connected to the ET arm.
-- [ ] Roll the ET's cables and put them in the cupboard inside the Scanning room.
+- [ ] Roll the two ET cables and put them in the cupboard inside the Scanning room.
 - [ ] Remove the mirror frame from its rails mounted on the head coil and lay it on the bed.
 - [ ] Put the gloves on and cover the infrared mirror for storage.